The inefficient, manual, repetitive task is ingrained into the day-to-day operations of most businesses. It manifests itself in a variety of ways.

 No business finds itself completely overwhelmed with inefficient and unsecured processes overnight, which is why many companies don’t realize they have a problem.

 Many are too consumed with the “day-to-day;” they find themselves constantly “busy” but not “productive.”

 In reality, businesses grow into a state of inefficiency because of a culmination of tiny processes that were necessary as the business was growing and evolving, but that are now no longer helping and instead inhibiting the growth of the organization.

-Many companies, not fully realizing the source of their problem, will add new systems (i.e. hardware, software, or personnel) to compensate.
-Unfortunately, this typically does not address the issue.
-Rather, it compounds the issue with another level of complexity as the cycle begins anew.
+Many companies don't fully realize the source of their problem and add new systems (i.e., hardware, software, or personnel) to compensate.
+Unfortunately, this does not address the issue most of the time.
+Typically, it compounds the issue with another level of complexity as the cycle begins anew.

 Sara Angeles of the Business Daily News wrote,

 “Each product, service or solution may function perfectly well on its own,